amirasalah/kitvas/docs/SETUP.md

 5. Results will show:
    - **Demand Signal**: HOT/GROWING/STABLE/NICHE indicator with score
-   - **Opportunities**: Content gaps and trending topics
+   - **Content Gaps**: Underserved ingredient combinations
-   - **Videos**: With detected ingredients and tags (click ingredients to correct)
+   - **Videos**: With AI-detected ingredients and tags
    - **Relevance Score**: How well each video matches your search

-6. Click on any ingredient tag to correct detection errors (moat feature)

-7. View ingredient gaps and content angles for deeper market insights
+6. View ingredient gaps and content angles for deeper market insights

 ## Troubleshooting